Cristian Tello: International career

 Tello was a member of the Spanish squad that participated in the 2012 Summer Olympics in London, playing all three games in an eventual group stage exit.
-He made his only appearance with the full side on 14 August 2013, starting in a 2–0 friendly win in Ecuador.
+He made his only appearance with the senior side on 14 August 2013, starting in a 2–0 friendly win in Ecuador.

 Tello also represented the unofficial Catalonia team, making his debut on 2 January 2013 in a 1–1 draw with Nigeria.